Blog

 How to Master Your Restaurant Pre-Shift [Free Checklist]

 Expecting the unexpected is a prerequisite for running a restaurant: a server calls out last minute, a popular dish is 86’d, a VIP endures bad service or the ice machine breaks.
-There are 100 things that could go wrong, but restaurants that plan ahead can avoid that hair-pulling, mind-bending, what-do-we-do-now kind of chaos we’ve all experienced once (or twice) before.
+There are 100 things that could go wrong, but restaurants that plan ahead are better equipped to overcome that panic-inducing, what-do-we-do-now kind of chaos we’ve all experienced once (or twice) before.

 Pre-shift, or pre-service briefing, is one of the most important yet understated components of running a successful restaurant.
 Consistent pre-shifts can help improve operational efficiencies, mitigate potential risks and boost restaurant sales

-Find out exactly what it takes to run a successful pre-shift and use our free, downloadable checklist to ensure you never miss a detail.
+Find out exactly what it takes to run a successful pre-shift and use our free, downloadable template to ensure you never miss a detail.

-A coach wouldn’t send their players into the field without a pregame huddle — and as a restaurant manager, your role is no different.
+A coach wouldn’t send their players into the field without a pregame huddle — just like a restaurant manager wouldn’t release their staff onto the floor without the details to impress guests and maximize every seat.
 Every shift is like gameday for your staff.
 It’s your job to ensure everyone is prepped, aligned and equipped to perform.
 If you’re on the fence about adding a daily pre-shift to your schedule, check out some of the benefits below.

-Pre-shifts help align your staff members so they know what to expect from the shift ahead.
-These meetings should cover everything from housekeeping details, reservation notes, cover flows, menu updates, sales opportunities and more.
+Gets everyone on the same page: Pre-shifts help align your staff members so they know what to expect from the shift ahead, from general business updates and staff details to reservation notes, menu updates, sales opportunities and more.

 Below are the most common and important elements to help you prepare for a successful shift.

-Weather: This a factor that could have a big impact on reservations and foot traffic, especially for outdoor venues and spaces.
+Weather that could impact reservations and foot traffic, especially for outdoor venues and spaces.

-Events: If there are activities like conferences or parades happening in your city or town, it’s important to anticipate how this might impact volume and the overall flow of the evening.
+Events and activities, like conferences or parades happening in your area, that might impact volume and the overall flow of the evening.

-Business and staff updates: This could be an announcement of a sister restaurant opening or closing, change of ownership, or management and staff promotions.
+Business updates, such as a sister restaurant opening or closing, change of ownership, or management and staff promotions.
 If it’s important to the restaurant, your staff should know about it.

 Reviewing your floor plan before an upcoming shift ensures everyone knows exactly where they’re supposed to be and what they’re responsible for.
-This is especially important if you’re switching up your floor plan to accommodate larger parties or holidays like Valentine’s Day that might require more 2-tops than usual.
+This is especially important if you’re switching up your floor plan to accommodate larger parties or holidays, such as group events, Valentine’s Day or Mother’s Day, that might require new seating arrangements.

 You can print out an updated version of your floor plan for your staff to review from your reservation system or create one manually.

-It’s important to review your reservations before a shift to gauge the total guest count and cover flow.
+Are you totally booked or do you have room to accommodate walk-ins and last-minute reservations?
+It’s essential to review your reservations before a shift to accurately gauge the total guest count and ensure adequate coverage.
 Both the FOH and BOH should be aware of the rush and your hosts ready to manage potential waitlists if there’s any increase in foot traffic.

 This is particularly important for the kitchen staff to know so they can prepare beforehand.